levinmat/PlaylistAnalyzer/README.md

 This project gives solutions to these problems and more.
 Inspired by Spotify's 2017 Wrapped feature, I set out to determine what insights could be gleaned from a user’s Top 100 playlist and how to apply this data in a meaningful way.
 After gathering Top 100 playlists from 12 different Spotify users, I began working on various functions using the [Spotify Web API](https://beta.developer.spotify.com/documentation/web-api/) to see what could be done with the data.

 If you use Spotify as much as I do, your Top 100 playlist is an accurate representation of your musical taste.
-Is it possible for a computer to automatically identify your taste in music, generate playlists you'll enjoy, and compare your tastes with your friends?
+Is it possible for a computer to automatically identify your taste in music, generate playlists of new music you'll enjoy, and compare your tastes with your friends?
 The answer to all these questions is yes.

 Though it started out as simply finding the most popular artists in a playlist, this project quickly grew into a machine learning focused program designed to: generate playlists catered to a user's musical tastes, cluster the data using different audio features, and create a playlist of the most danceable or study-able tracks from a set of input playlists.
 Although these are the major functions so far, there are a plethora of fun and useful potential features for end-users waiting to be made using this sort of data and analysis.